Daniel Weintraub of the Perelman School of Medicine comments on the demand for psychiatrists to treat older patients.

 Penn in the News

-Jonah Berger of the Wharton School is cited for co-authoring a paper about the favorable effects of negative publicity.
+Adam Grant of the Wharton School is cited for studying the importance of giving in an organization.

 Daniel Wagner of the Graduate School of Education pens an op-ed on what can be learned from Pope Francis’ visit to the United States.

 The Penn Center for Innovation and its creation of more than 100 companies on its own and through its five-year-old company creation program, Upstart, are cited.